 Men must wear two pieces of white, unsewn, plain cloth as part of the Ihram – an Izar (waist-wrapper) and a Rida (covering for the upper body, like a shawl).

-It is also recommended that you take another set of Ihram clothing in case your Ihram becomes impure.
-Remember, you will be in the state of Ihram for three days and two nights during the Hajj.
-Your Ihram clothing can also be used as towels, blankets etc. at a later stage.
+It is also recommended that you take an additional set in case your main Ihram garments become impure.
+Remember, if you’re performing Hajj, you will be in the state of Ihram for three days and two nights.
+Your Ihram can also be used as towels or blankets at a later stage.

 For women, there is no specific garment that must be worn in the state of Ihram.
 Your dress should be plain, inconspicuous and not for the purpose of beautification.